FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

   }
   ```

-  The `NeedsRefresh` property determines whether the cached record is already older than the maximum cache time requested by the `Entry`.
+  The `NeedsRefresh` property determines whether the cached entry is already older than the maximum cache time requested by the `Entry`.

 The `RunNeededUpdatesAsync` method calculates and caches the objects: